talentedengineers/dotnet-south-african-id-number-public/README.md

-# CSharp South African ID Number Technical Assessment
+# .NET South African ID Number Technical Assessment

 In this technical assessment, you will implement a method to validate a South Africa ID Number.